MD-11F-RR/Document-SwiftIO/DigitalOut.md

 `public func getValue()`

-This function requires no parameter and returns the current output value in bool format.
+This function requires no parameter and returns the current output value in Boolean format.

 Current Output Value | Return Value
 -------------------- | ------------